vorce/lagun/README.md

 - Show response model for http responses
 - Some tests would be fun and useful
 - Show version of Lagun somewhere on the page (bottom?)
+- Structure the code in a nicer way